This website uses cookies to help you make the most of your visit.

 This pharmacy is located in a residential area in East London.
 It dispenses both NHS and private prescriptions and provides a range of services.
 The services it provides include the New Medicines Service (NMS), flu vaccines, blood pressure monitoring service, supervised consumption, the Pharmacy First service and multi-compartment compliance packs for people needing help taking their medicines.
 It also offers a face-to-face prescribing service, but only a relatively small number of prescriptions are issued.

-This was a reinspection following an inspection in October 2024 where the pharmacy did not meet Standards 1.1, 1.6 and 4.3.
-This reinspection focused on those Standards which had previously not been met.
-Since the last inspection, the pharmacy had introduced a new prescribing software and improved the records made for consultations.
-The pharmacy had also improved its management of controlled drugs and taken steps to keep the work areas tidy.
+This was a reinspection following an inspection in February 2025 where the pharmacy did not meet Standard 1.6.
+This reinspection focused on that Standard which had previously not been met.
+Since the last inspection, the pharmacy had limited its prescribing to a smaller range of treatments and maintained records for its consultations.

 Inspection summary findings